FroehlichMarcel/froehlichmarcel.github.io/_posts/2021-03-10-welcome-to-blog-industrialdata-de.markdown

 <br/>Especially during the last 10 years I took a deep dive in everything (linked) data, modelling, the application of related technologies and the required governance.
 Over time I figured out how everything fit togther to enable a better approach in large organizations.
 I am running the projects and consulting business at eccenca.com, which helps me refining this, every day.
 To improve the state of the art I am actively contributing to the Enterprise Knowledge Graph Foundation.<br/>
 <br/>By training I am a computer scientist and an MBA.
 Besides, I am traveling the roads of other disciplines, like maths, physics, cognitive science, complex systems, linguistics and philosophy for decades.

-Feedback via Twitter is preferred.
+Feedback via LinkedIn is preferred.
 Thank you for your interest, <br/>
 Marcel